KrishnoMD305/Matrix-Calculator/README.md

 - **Empty Input**: Manages empty or null matrix inputs
 - **Division by Zero**: Prevents mathematical errors in calculations

-## 🤝 Contributing

-Contributions are welcome!
-Here's how you can help improve the Matrix Calculator:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-### Areas for Contribution
-- Additional matrix operations (eigenvalues, eigenvectors, etc.)
-- GUI implementation
-- Performance optimizations
-- Extended error handling
-- Unit tests

 ## 👨‍💻 Author

 **Krishno Mondol**
 - Computer Science and Engineering Student
 - Khulna University of Engineering & Technology
 - GitHub: [@yourusername](https://github.com/yourusername)

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- NumPy development team for providing excellent matrix computation capabilities
-- Khulna University of Engineering & Technology for academic support
-- Open source community for inspiration and best practices

 ---